 Select the file from your library.
 Click next in the top right corner.

 You can then add filters if you want (though personally I prefer doing the color grade when I’m editing).
 You’ll want to click at the bottom right and choose cover.
 This will be the image that shows up in your timeline so it’s important to choose the best still frame.
 You HAVE to do this before you upload, you can’t change it later.
-Otherwise. it will simply choose the first frame (which is not what you want).
+Otherwise it will simply choose the first frame (which is not what you want)

 Use 9-11 hashtags so more people can find your video

 Filming, editing, transferring to computer, editing with a free program, exporting, and uploading.
 I’d say you’re ready to start creating, wouldn’t you?
 You’re a filming pro.
-It may feel overwhelming at first, but in no time you’ll be making professional videos with your phone to promote your business or online channels.
+It may feel overwhelming at the start, but in no time you’ll be making professional videos with your phone to promote your business or online channels.

 Please click the follow link at the bottom of my blog for lots more posts like this.
-You can also click to find my free course on growing your business with video.
+You can also click to find my free course on growing your business with video

 And please subscribe and click the bell on my YouTube Channel for weekly videos on video marketing and growing your online presence. www.youtube.com/jacoblevideoproduction